architjain/ws-lambda-at-edge/Lab3_SimpleAPI/README.md

 ![x](./img/02-function-created.png)

-### 2. Validate the function works with test-invoke in Lambda Console
+### 2. Validate the function works in Lambda Console

 Click `Save and Test` and configure the test event.
 You can use the "CloudFront Simple Remote Call" event template.